 Our culture is filled with negative messages, and people who practice positive leadership can become powerful change agents, said Gladis.
 “In today’s world of turbulence and angst, there’s a real need for positive leadership.”

-It makes sense for people to invest in their futures by participating in this fall’s cohort, they said.
+It makes sense for people to invest in their futures by participating in the program, they said.

 “I have maintained contact with some of our students and they continue to rave about the program,” said Gladis, noting that former students tell him that they continue to use the material they have learned not only for themselves, but also with their families and companies.